SteelCompendium/data-md-dse/Bestiary/Monsters/Kingfissure Worm/Statblocks/Kingfissure Worm.md

     distance: 20 x 4 line within 1
     target: Each creature and object in the area
     effects:
-      - effect: Each target must be on the ground.
+      - name: Special
-        name: Special
+        effect: Each target must be on the ground.
-      - effect: >-
+      - name: Effect
-          The area becomes a 10-square-deep fissure in the earth.
+        effect: The area becomes a 10-square-deep fissure in the earth.
 Each target makes an **Agility test**.

-          - **≤11:** 10 damage; the target falls into the fissure, lands prone, and can't stand (EoT)
+        t1: 10 damage; the target falls into the fissure, lands prone, and can't stand (EoT)

-          - **12-16:** 10 damage; the target is knocked prone and left hanging at the edge of the area
+        t2: 10 damage; the target is knocked prone and left hanging at the edge of the area

-          - **17+:** The target shifts to the nearest unoccupied space outside the area.
+        t3: The target shifts to the nearest unoccupied space outside the area.
   - name: Earth Breach
     cost: Villain Action 2
     keywords: